 Customer Screening

 This may sound counterproductive to a financial institution that only wants a profit.
 Remember, ethical banking institutions are not only about making money.
 Their other concern is about the environment and welfare of the people.
-So, an ethical bank can reject a client who goes contrary to their ESG goals.
+So, an ethical bank can reject a client contrary to their ESG goals.

 Involvement in Community Programs